alsalafiyyah/alsalafiyyah.github.io/_posts/prophets/2020-08-28-jesus-was-no-more-than-a-messenger-of-allah.md

 ---
 layout: post
+publisher: alsalafiyyah@icloud.com
 title: Jesus was no more than a Messenger of Allah
-publisher: alsalafiyyah@icloud.com
 source: Fatawa Al-Lajnah Ad-Da'imah no. 1621, question 7
 hijri: Muharram 9, 1442
 date: 2020-08-28
-category: ["prophets", "qadianis", "refutals"]
+category: [prophets,sects,fatwas]
 excerpt: Surely, in disbelief are they who say that Allâh is the Messiah, son of Mary.
-shaykhs:
- - Shaykh Ibn Baz
- - Shaykh Abdul-Razzaq Afifi
- - Shaykh Abdullah ibn Ghudayyan
- - Shaykh Abdullah ibn Qa'ud
+group1: true
+locale: en
+lang: en
 ---

 ## Question: